 Leaves at the bottom of the plant tend to turn brown and die off regularly.
 You can trim these or not.
 This is really an aesthetic choice.
 Some gardeners like the look of this “skirt” of leaves.
 Others prefer a clean, neatly trimmed appearance.

-Here’s an interesting video about Yucca pruning from iCultivate.
+Here’s an interesting video about pruning a yucca plant from iCultivate.
 Follow this gentleman’s advice, but be sure to keep your hands and eyes protected and wear long, sturdy sleeves while doing so!

 Video: How to Prune and Plant Yuccas